KannonZenetism/zenetism-field-physics/zenetism/MP02_Unified_Metaphysics_Ch4.md

 but unpatterned potential
 beneath all structure.

-Zenon is not the end of entropy—
+Zenon is not the end of entropy —
 it is the place entropy can never reach,
 because it never turned to face it.